 Phosphorylation, mass spectrometry, peptide mapping, tandem mass spectrometry (MS2), phosphoproteomics, immobilized metal affinity chromatography (IMAC), metal oxide affinity chromatography (MOAC).

-Division of Systems Biology, National Center for Toxicological Research, U.S. Food and Drug Administration, Jeffer-son, AR 72079;, School of Pharmacy, Cedarville University, Cedarville, OH 45314
+Division of Systems Biology, National Center for Toxicological Research, U.S. Food and Drug Administration, 3900 NCTR Road, Jefferson, AR 72079, School of Pharmacy, Cedarville University, 251 North Main Street, Cedarville, OH 45314